 excited to live the reality of an off-grid daily life in the midst of nature

 Apprentices will be responsible for routine tasks throughout their time here and will have a strong focus on farming.
 Project leaders will facilitate your work and guide you as needed.

 Off-season (March-May) you will gain knowledge and experience which you will then have the chance to share throughout the summer course season (end May-mid October) by facilitating hands-on sessions as part of our permaculture design courses.

 YOU WILL GAIN...

-Through the immersive experience of managing the site on a day-to-day basis, participants will gain a comprehensive grasp of permaculture and be able to confidently move forward in their pursuits, whether it be transitioning into farming or taking on a yet-to-be-discovered role in the Permaculture movement.
+You will gain a comprehensive grasp of permaculture and be able to confidently move forward in your pursuits, whether it be transitioning into farming or taking on a yet-to-be-discovered role in the Permaculture movement.

 The campsite is a semi-wild area where we have created level terraces among the trees, mushrooms, and stones for people to pitch their tents out of view from the rest of the garden.